cse taggi

 Start Date (earliest)

-1 week before the start of the student's first enrolled session
+A week before the start of your first session enrolled at CSE

 Expiry Date (latest)